 The school provides transportation for all students who live within the school district boundaries.
-The transportation schedule and routes are available on Ride 360.
+The transportation schedule and routes are available on the transportation e-link.
 8600 - Transportation

 Students may only ride assigned buses and must board and depart from the bus at assigned bus stops.
 Students will not be permitted to ride unassigned buses for any reason other than an emergency, except as approved by the transportation supervisor.